LaPingvino/wukkie.uk/DESIGN.md

 **Current Status**: Core privacy system is complete and ready for production.
 ATProto integration is implemented and ready for deployment testing.

-## Privacy & Moderation
+## Privacy-by-Design & Moderation

-Since we're using Bluesky's infrastructure:
+Core privacy principles integrated throughout:
 - **Data Ownership**: Users own their data via ATProto, can delete/edit their issues
-- **Privacy**: Location precision is user-controlled, can be approximate
+- **Location Privacy**: Only geo hashtags stored/transmitted - never precise GPS coordinates
+- **User-Controlled Precision**: Choose your privacy level (1km, 5km+ geo hashtag areas)
+- **No Location Tracking**: System cannot determine users' exact locations from geo hashtags
 - **Moderation**: Leverage Bluesky's existing moderation tools and community guidelines
 - **Blocking**: Users can block each other using standard Bluesky functionality

 ## Success Metrics (Keep It Simple)

 ### Proof of Concept Success
-- Can create and view issues ✓
+- Can create and view issues with privacy-protected locations ✓
-- Location-based filtering works ✓
+- Geo hashtag filtering enables local relevance without privacy compromise ✓
 - People actually use it ✓
+- Privacy-first approach doesn't hinder effectiveness ✓
 - Issues lead to real-world improvements (bonus!)

 ### Learning Goals
-- How well does ATProto work for non-social content?
+- How well does ATProto work for non-social, privacy-first content?
-- Is location-based issue tracking useful?
+- Is geo hashtag-based issue tracking as effective as precise location tracking?
+- Can privacy-by-design actually improve user adoption and trust?
-- What features do users actually want?
+- What features do users actually want when privacy is guaranteed?
-- How can this complement existing civic engagement tools?
+- How can this complement existing civic engagement tools while setting new privacy standards?

 The real success metric is: does this help people coordinate around fixing real problems?